blissful-coder/Tiny/README.md

 # Tiny
-Implementation of TINY Sample Language and Compiler
+This is my implementation of TINY Sample Language and Compiler from the book "COMPILER CONSTRUCTION Principles and Practice" by Kenneth C. Louden